ktuukkan/marine-api/doc/readme.txt

 Copyright (C) 2010-@YEAR@ Kimmo Tuukkanen <ktuukkan@users.sourceforge.net>

-Java Marine API is an NMEA 0183 library for accessing the data provided by electronic marine instruments, such as GPS, sonar or autopilot.
+Java Marine API is an NMEA 0183 library for accessing the data provided by electronic marine instruments such as GPS, sonar or autopilot.

 SYSTEM REQUIREMENTS

- * Java JRE/JDK 1.5 or newer
+ * Java 2 SE JRE/JDK 1.5 (1.6+ recommended)

  For serial port communication (choose one):